openstack-archive/tripleo-heat-templates/roles/README.rst

 * tags: (list) list of tags used by other parts of the deployment process to find the role for a specific type of functionality.
 Currently a role with both 'primary' and 'controller' is used as the primary role for the deployment process.
-If no roles have have 'primary' and 'controller', the first role in this file is used as the primary role.
+If no roles have 'primary' and 'controller', the first role in this file is used as the primary role.

 * description: (string) as few sentences describing the role and information